DomCritchlow/DomCritchlow/README.md

 I am currently a `Data Scientist` at the DoD, focusing on policy understanding through Data Science.

-Check out the teams work [GAMECHANGER](https://github.com/dod-advana/gamechanger)
+👷‍♂️ Check out the teams work [GAMECHANGER](https://github.com/dod-advana/gamechanger)

-:climbing_man: :coffee:
+💁🏽 I take the occasional picture [Dominic](https://dominiccritchlow.com/photography)

+🧗‍♂️ ☕ 📸

 <!--
 **DomCritchlow/DomCritchlow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.